 The Crime Survey for England and Wales (external link) (formerly British Crime Survey) asks adults and children aged 10 and over living in households in England and Wales about their experiences of crime in the last 12 months.

-Also provided is a summary table of racist incidents (external link) by police force area.
+Also provided is a summary of hate crime (external link) statistics.

-In addition, there is information about racially and religiously aggravated offences data (external link) by police force area.
+In addition, there is information about racially and religiously aggravated offences data (external link).

 UK national statistics (external link) provides access to a range of crime and justice statistics through its publication hub.
 Data can be accessed relating to attitudes to crime trends, policing and the general public’s access to and experience of the justice system.